ibexa/documentation-developer/docs/guide/customers/managing_delivery_addresses.md

     : '';
 ```

-## Delete an existing delivery address in NAV
+## Delete an existing delivery address in the ERP

 Only the Key is needed for the request to delete addresses.
-If the value does not match the one in NAV, the request is rejected and the data must be re-fetched
+If the value does not match the one in the ERP, the request is rejected and the data must be re-fetched
 to get the new Key (and new data for a potential review of the changes).

 ``` php